mdlincoln/mdlincoln.github.io/_posts/2015-11-16-privilege-and-connoisseurship.md

 Critics might be quick to point out that this is hardly a new debate; after all, even the article notes that "new art history" and its focus on the social impact of artwork has been around since the 1980s.
-These issues have been aired quite a bit since then, including in a 1999 Clark symposium on "The Two Art Histories"[^haxt] That said, the issue certainly has staying power: [ITHAKA's 2014 report on art historical research practices][ithaka] (PDF) echoes interviewees' concern that too much graduate training focuses on theory at the expense of basic research skills.
+These issues have been aired quite a bit since then, including in a 1999 Clark symposium on "The Two Art Histories"[^haxt] That said, the issue certainly has staying power: [Ithaka S+R's 2014 report on art historical research practices][ithaka] (PDF) echoes interviewees' concern that too much graduate training focuses on theory at the expense of basic research skills.
 Ask any recent graduate of a U.S.-based art history PhD program, and they'll also confirm that U.S. museums seem to prefer European-educated scholars for those coveted curatorial posts.

 So I'm not here to dismiss Allen's complaints out-of-hand.